saverymax/qdriven-chiqa-summarization/README.md

 Once the data is in the correct place, run the following scripts:
 ```
-python process_bioasq_data.py -d -p
+python process_bioasq_data.py -p
 python prepare_training_data.py -bt --bart-bioasq --bioasq-sent
 ```
-This will download the pubmed articles used as reference in the bioasq collection, and prepare separate training sets for the three deep learning models.
+This will prepare separate training sets for the three deep learning models.
 Include the ```--add-q``` option to create additional datasets with the question concatenated to the beginning of the documents, for question-driven summarization.

 Note: Not sure if I am going to include this processing step.
+Just make sure to give credence to medinfo
 Then, prepare the MedInfo validation data for the Pointer-Generator and BART.
 First download the .xlsx MedInfo file at https://github.com/abachaa/Medication_QA_MedInfo2019

-To prepare the MedInfo validation data for the Pointer-Generator and BART:
+To prepare the MedInfo validation data for the Pointer-Generator:
 ```
-python prepare_validation_data.py -t
-python prepare_validation_data.py
+python prepare_validation_data.py --pg --bart
 ```
 It is optional to include the --add-q option.
 Now you are ready for training and inference.

 #### Pointer-Generator